awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-stepfunctionstask-sqs/README.md

 | ![Java Logo](https://docs.aws.amazon.com/cdk/api/latest/img/java32.png) Java                   | `software.amazon.awsconstructs.services.stepfunctionstasksqs` |

 This AWS Solutions Construct implements an AWS Step Functions state machine task that is backed by an Amazon SQS queue.
 This queue can be integrated with any compute option (not implemented within this construct); AWS Lambda, Amazon Fargate, Amazon EC2, Amazon EKS or Amazon ECS.
+This construct builds the foundation pieces for the [`Service Integration - Callback with Task Token pattern`](https://docs.aws.amazon.com/step-functions/latest/dg/connect-to-resource.html) defined for AWS Step Functions

 Here is a minimal deployable pattern definition in Typesciprt: